oremanj/greenback/docs/source/reference.rst

   simpler and will be a bit faster (probably only noticeable if the function you're running is very short).

-* :func:`with_portal_run_tree`: Run an async function (in the current task) that can make calls to :func:`await_` both itself and in all of its child tasks, recursively.
-Available on Trio only, since asyncio lacks a clear task tree and also lacks the instrumentation features required to implement this.
+* On Trio, the functions in the :ref:`next section <tree-portals>` allow you to automatically propagate the greenback portal to child tasks of a certain function or scope.
+(These don't work on asyncio, since asyncio lacks a clear task tree and also lacks the instrumentation features required to implement them.)
 Use case: minimally invasive code change to allow :func:`greenback.await_` in an entire subsystem of your Trio program.